davidvoler/social-transport/README.md

-# social-transport
+# Social transport - Share transport when ever you can.

 Unified transport application. a combination for public transport, car pool, private transport, shared taxi and others.
 An open source system that will encourage sharing transport means, improve efficiency by uniting transport options and as a result reduce CO2 emission.

 #The problem
 We all know how difficult it is to commute during rush hours.
-How many of the
-If we choose public transport we might have no place.

 #Our Aim
 Provide a platform for encouraging people to share transportation means.